Ymaril/Tetris.ts/README.md

 # Tetris.ts

-*A simple Tetris game written in TypeScript.*
+*A simple Tetris game written in TypeScript with using SVG.*

 ## Keys
 * **Spacebar** : Start game.